AdmcCarthy/Investigating_Baseball_Data/README.rst

 Salaries is one option, this data is delivered on a yearly basis.
 This would need to be manipulated into a single value, e.g. mean yearly salary.
 However this will not compare well over time so would need to be compared to other salaries in that year.

+Salary data has only been collected since 1985.
+Given that salary changes over time due to a combination of factors it is difficult to compare one year to another year.

+Processing includes standardizing salary annually to see which players earn more than others for each year.

+To be able to make some simple comparissons each players career salary information needs to be compressed into single values.
+Min, max and mean have been choosen, for annually standardized and unstandardized.

 ^^^^^^^^^^^^^
 AwardsPlayers
 ^^^^^^^^^^^^^